 “Death” was not recorded, however, and the denial came from other analysis companies.
 For example, AFCOM, a global organization that brings together over 4,500 datacenter specialists, estimates that in 2019 and 2020 there will be an increase in the number of datacenters investing in renovation and refurbishment projects.

 Another example is the Spiceworks professional community, which in the “2019 State of Servers” study shows that 98% of European and North American companies continue to use their in-house owned and operated servers to run critical business processes, while 72% anticipate the acquisition of new servers.

-This conclusion is also verified at local level, where the data center market is on an upward trend.
-Fueled by the new Data Centers in use and the expansion and refurbishment projects of the existing facilities, on the one hand, and on the other hand by investments made in increasing the infrastructure performance – either by upgrading their own centers or by migrating into hosting centers.
+This conclusion is also verified at the local level, where the datacenter market is on an upward trend.
+Fueled by the new Datacenters in use and the expansion and refurbishment projects of the existing facilities, on the one hand, and on the other hand by investments made in increasing the infrastructure performance – either by upgrading their own centers or by migrating into hosting centers.

-These are work scenarios found in Datanet Systems’ project portfolio, the company being one of the few local system integrators able to guarantee the availability, security and performance of the data center infrastructure operated by its customers.
+These are work scenarios found in Datanet Systems’ project portfolio, the company is one of the few local system integrators able to guarantee the availability, security, and performance of the datacenter infrastructure operated by its customers.

 The upgrade has generated a series of immediate operational gains:

 - Simplification and automation of application-level resource allocation processes, use of the new monitoring features, dynamic analysis and allocation, ensuring an optimal server load (50-60%);

 - Shortening the time required to test and launch new services and features in production;